agodahdev/AttriSight/README.md

 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

-## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.

-## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
-* Thank the people who provided support through this project.